hcientist/OnlinePythonTutor/unsupported-features.md

 ### *Python Tutor's server may go down at any time and lose your code.
-There is no technical support available.
-This service is provided as-is for free.*
+This service is provided as-is for free.
+There is NO technical support.*

 This service is maintained by one volunteer in my spare time, so I'm unable to respond to most bug reports and feature requests.
-Your issue is likely listed on this page.
-If you're sure it's *not* listed here, [email me](http://pgbovine.net/email-policy.htm) and use the "Generate permanent link" button to include a URL of your code.
+Your issue is likely listed here.
+If you're sure it's not here, [email me](http://pgbovine.net/email-policy.htm) and use the "Generate permanent link" button to include a URL of your code.

 - **If you don't receive a reply from me, assume that your issue will NOT be addressed**.
 Please do not email me multiple times.
 - I can't provide technical support for users who want to install Python Tutor locally on their own computers or host it on their own servers.
-- I am not accepting any code contributions or GitHub pull requests at this time.
-Feel free to fork the code and do whatever you like with it, as long as you abide by its software licenses.
 - I can't provide support for Python Tutor code that's embedded within other people's websites, such as class websites or online tutorials.
 Contact the people in charge of those websites for help.
+- I'm not accepting any code contributions or GitHub pull requests at this time.
+Feel free to fork the code and do whatever you like with it, as long as you abide by its software licenses.

 ---
 ## Unsupported features

-[Python Tutor](http://pythontutor.com/) currently does **not** support the following features:

 ### Read this first!